Python logging is a fundamental element in the development and maintenance of Python applications.

 In this log message format, we use `logging.Formatter` with a specific format string, which includes the timestamp, log level, and the actual log message.

-5. Add the file handler to the logger to ensure that log messages are formatted according to the desired format.
+5. Add a file handler to the logger to ensure that log messages are formatted according to the desired format.

 6. Log messages.